mgriffioen/shangri-la/README.md

 Players can attempt a trivia question once per visit.
 A correct answer grants bonus pixels.

-### Endgame

-When the island reaches 100%, the member whose visit pushes it over the threshold sees:
-1. A confetti burst
-2. A "Shangri-La Achieved!" celebration modal
-3. A full timelapse replay of every pixel placed, in order
-4. A share button

 ## Achievements

 ### Individual (20 total)